What is a balance disorder?

 Treatment of balance & dizziness disorders can be very complex.
 Nevertheless, we have helped numerous residents in the community cope with or recover from conditions that cause balance disorders.

 The first thing your doctor will do if you have a balance problem is to determine if another health condition or a medication is to blame.
-If so, your doctor will treat the condition, suggest a different medication, or in many cases, refer you to one of our balance disorder experts here at TOP Rehab Services.
+If so, your doctor will treat the condition, suggest a different medication, or in many cases, refer you to one of our balance disorder experts here at Act Now Physical Therapy and Concussion Management.

 How Our Physical Therapists Can Help